http-feeds/http-feeds/README.md

 []
 ```

-If no event arrived since then, an empty array is returned.
+An empty array signals the end of the feed.

 ## Polling